NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-dotnet-cli.md

 >[!NOTE]
 > For packages you build for public consumption, pay special attention to the `PackageTags` property.
 Tags help others find your package and understand what it does.

 The `dotnet pack` command automatically converts `PackageReference`s  in your project files to dependencies in the created package.
-You can control which assets to include through the `IncludeAssets` and `ExcludeAssets` tags.
+You can control which assets to include through the `IncludeAssets`, `ExcludeAssets` and `PrivateAssets` tags.
 For more information, see [Controlling dependency assets](../consume-packages/package-references-in-project-files.md#controlling-dependency-assets).

 For more information about dependencies, optional properties, and versioning, see: